 Iceland is such a beautiful country to visit and one of the most unique places to see.
 Full of places to hike, see and experience.
-Here we will go over 10 places and activites we recommend checking out while on your stay here in Iceland.
+Here we will go over 10 places and activities we recommend checking out while on your stay here in Iceland.

 Simply amazing, and never short of breathtaking.
 The unique waterfall is located in the Westfjords of Iceland and is the biggest waterfall you will find in that area.
 It looks similar to a bridal veil some say and is 30 meters wide but widens up to 60 meters at the bottom.

 To reach Dynjandi waterfall you have to rent a car and drive up to the Westfjords.
 We do recommend a 4x4 vehicle for the trip as much of it is on a gravel road.
-From the south side you take route 1 until you see route 60 on the left hand side and follow that over Dynjandsheiði heath.
+From the south side, you take route 1 until you see route 60 on the left-hand side and follow that over Dynjandsheiði heath.
 The drive from Reykjavík is around 5 hours.

 There is a camping site located not too far from Dynjandi as well.
-Only a 20 minute drive away you may find the Þingeyraroddi camping ground that offerst great facilities that are open all year round.
+Only a 20 minute drive away you may find the Þingeyraroddi camping ground that offers great facilities that are open all year round.
 There you can find a great spot to park your camper or set up your tent for the night.

 Þingvellir Tectonic Plates

 The puffin is often referred to as „the clown of the sea“ and can be found all around Iceland.
-Most of the puffins population in Iceland is in Westman islands.
-If you are only staying here for a few days and do not have time to go to the westman Islands you will be glad to know that you can see them while in the city!
+Most of the puffin's population in Iceland is in Westman Islands.
+If you are only staying here for a few days and do not have time to go to the Westman Islands you will be glad to know that you can see them while in the city!

 You will find that Mývatn has a number of things to see and experience all year round.

 We recommend checking out Dimmuborgir the dark fortress at Mývatn.
 It consists of huge lava rock formations that make it seem like you stepped into another world.
-The place also has a number of folklore and many believe is the home to the 13 yule lads.
+The place also has a number of folklore and many belief is the home to the 13 yule lads.

 Húsavík – Whale watching